-Even if you have just begun your ketogenic diet, you may have already learned that it’s darn near impossible to cut sugar entirely out of your diet.
+Even if you have just begun your ketogenic diet, you may have already learned that it’s darn near impossible to cut sugar entirely out of your life.
+Our team at Konscious Keto completely, without a doubt, understands the struggle.

 It is surprising to learn that many foods deemed “healthy” by the average consumer are very high in net carbs and sugar.
 This leads to just about everyone wondering, “can I eat fruit on a ketogenic diet?”